 Skip to main content

-If project resource management is gathering the team members, equipment, and other materials needed to execute a project successfully, then the goal of capacity planning is to predict whether your existing supply of resources will be sufficient to achieve project objectives.
+The goal of workload capacity planning is to predict whether your existing supply of resources will be sufficient to achieve project objectives.

-As part of this assessment, you’ll need to consider resource availability.
-You’ll also want to evaluate whether these team members have the appropriate skills to execute the expected work.
-Someone may have 40 hours a week to dedicate to your design project, but if they lack design expertise or interest, that is less useful.
+As part of this assessment, you’ll need to consider resource availability—and that includes both physical resources and the people who will work on the project.
+You’ll want to evaluate whether these team members have the bandwidth and appropriate skills to execute the expected amount of work.

 What Are The Benefits Of Capacity Planning?